Wine terms: Three-tier system

 Believe it or not, in almost seven years and more than 1,700 blog posts, I’ve never written a post explaining the three-tier system.
 There are lots of posts about three-tier and even some explanation, and I’ve written about it for others.
 But nothing here.

-So, after the jump, what you need to know about the three-tier system, which regulates how everyone in the U.S. buys wine, beer, and spirits:
+So what you need to know about the three-tier system, which regulates how everyone in the U.S. buys wine, beer, and spirits:

 Prohibition, the 18th Amendment to the U.S. Constitution in 1920, outlawed the sale, manufacture, and transportation of alcohol in the U.S. until it was repealed 13 years later by the 21st Amendment.
 Repeal gave us the three-tier system, so named because it has three parts: The first tier are the producers, the wineries, breweries, and distilleries.
 They can only sell their product to a distributor, the second tier.
 Only the distributor can sell to retailers and restaurants, which are the third tier.
 Save for limited exceptions, like direct shipping, and which total less than 10 percent of all wine sales, the consumer can only buy wine from the retailer or restaurant.